Select your country / language to see content specific to your location

 ME to WE provides significant in-kind support to WE Charity that directly reduces or eliminates expenses the charity would otherwise have to incur, resulting in the ability of the charity to maintain a low administration rate and maximize donor dollars.
 The following are some of the ways in which ME to WE supports through in-kind support: 1.
 ME to WE provides motivational speakers to WE Charity events at no charge to the charity 2.
 ME to WE provides free office space to WE Charity for some of its staff and has been doing so since its inception.
 3. Every two years, WE Charity staff and ME to WE staff have the opportunity to come together and travel to either Kenya, India or Ecuador to see the impact of the WE Villages model in person.
 This provides WE Charity staff the opportunity to connect directly with the projects and people they work very hard to support and provides a deep connection to the mission and impact of their work.
 To honor staff, ME to WE covers associated on-the ground costs with the trip.

 What makes ME to WE a true social enterprise in that its bottom line is not measured by profits, but by the people empowered and the lives transformed.
 Every decision begins and ends with “how will this make the world a better place,” and every action brings us closer to this crucial goal and helps support the work of WE Charity.
 ME to WE donates at minimum half its net profit to support WE Charity, while the remainder is reinvested to grow the mission of the social enterprise.
-While ME to WE’s commitment is to donate a minimum 50% of its net profit to WE Charity, it often donates as much as 90% of its yearly profit and in-kind revenue to WE Charity.
-To date ME to WE has now donated $20 million (cash and cost off-setting in-kind) to WE Charity.
+ME to WE is mandated by its bylaws to donate a minimum of half its net profit to support WE Charity, while the other half is reinvested to grow the mission of the social enterprise.
+Since 2009, ME to WE has made $20 million worth of cash and cost-offsetting in-kind donations to WE Charity.
+In the last 5 years, ME to WE has, on average, has donated over 90% of its profits back to WE Charity while reinvesting the balance to ensure sustainability.
 Using a highly effective model, ME to WE is structured to offset expenses and help provide pro bono services to WE Charity’s work, ensuring that the charity achieves a remarkable rate of financial efficiency.
 WE Charity on average is able to spend 10% with an average of 90% of its donations going directly to child-serving programs at home and abroad.
 Please find out more here - http://we.org/en-CA/about-we/we-charity/governance/relationship-with-me-to-we

 WE Charity’s work involves two distinct streams of programming: international and domestic.
 This model helps to ensure that we can create impact both at home and abroad.
 We allocate our project related funding to the following: International: In 2017, 31.5% of WE Charity’s program funding went to our international programs, partnering with communities in nine countries, empowering them to lift themselves out of poverty.
 WE Charity has been widely recognized for its sustainable, scalable five-pillar development model called WE Villages.
 Domestic: In 2017, 58.5% of WE Charity funding supported our domestic programs.
 These programs, in Canada, the U.S. and UK, are part of our mission to make doing good doable.
 This includes our innovative WE Schools program, creating educational resources that bring real-world issues and problem solving into the classroom through service-learning.